M66B/FairEmail/docs/FAQ-de-rLI.md

 * Purchases are stored in the Google cloud and cannot get lost
 * There is no time limit on purchases, so they cannot expire
 * Google does not expose details (name, e-mail, etc) about buyers to developers
-* Eine App wie FairEmail kann nicht auswählen, welches Google-Konto verwendet werden soll
+* An app like FairEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device

 If you cannot solve the problem with the purchase, you will have to contact Google about it.